-Dave Ramsey, the leader in debt freedom Financial Peace University has created Dave Ramsey’s 7 baby steps to get out of debt and build wealth.
+Dave Ramsey, the leader in debt freedom at Financial Peace University, has created Dave Ramsey’s 7 baby steps to get out of debt and build wealth.

-He is the author of The Total Money Makeover, as well as many others.
-He has a podcast, a radio show, a youtube channel, and a “cult following of sorts.”
+He is the author of The Total Money Makeover and many others.
+He has a podcast, a radio show, a YouTube channel, and a “cult following of sorts.”

 He has helped thousands and thousands of people get out of debt.